 Dean was born in Brisbane and began dancing at the age of four.
 Aged 11 she entered the Australian Ballet School and aged 15 moved to the Gold Coast to train with Prudence Bowen, that year winning the 2008 Sydney Eisteddfod McDonald's Ballet Scholarship.
 She won the Alana Haines Australasian Awards and the gold medal and Audience Choice Award at the 2009 Genée International Ballet Competition, Singapore.
 She entered The Royal Ballet Upper School that year.
 Her repertory while at the School included third movement in Concerto, Gamzatti's solo (La Bayadère), pas de quatre (Swan Lake), pas de trois (The Sleeping Beauty) and Neumeier’s Spring and Fall.

 Dean made her Principal role debut with the Company in 2013 as the Chosen Maiden (The Rite of Spring).
-Her other repertory with the Company includes Myrtha (Giselle), Fairy of the Golden Vine (The Sleeping Beauty) and roles in ‘Diana and Actaeon’ (Metamorphosis: Titian 2012), Swan Lake, Viscera and Raymonda Act III.
+Her other repertory with the Company included Myrtha (Giselle), Fairy of the Golden Vine (The Sleeping Beauty) and roles in ‘Diana and Actaeon’ (Metamorphosis: Titian 2012), Swan Lake, Viscera and Raymonda Act III.

 News and features